BeAHappyMoron/QQVault-Website-Application/README.md

 6. Respective notifications will be sent to both accounts involved in the transaction (Receiver and Sender).
 7. In the case of a withdrawal, a notification will be sent to the accounts involved in the transaction.
 8. Input your account number as both the receiver and sender when making a withdrawal.
+9. There is a dedicated feedback page to review the application and overall experience.
-9. Your feedback would be greatly appreciated.
+10. Your feedback would be greatly appreciated.
 Enjoy!

 🛠️ How to Run:
 This is an ASP.NET application created using Visual Studio in C#.
 Ensure to install all the necessary dependencies required to run the application on your device.